SwiftEnProfundidad/essential-feed-case-Auth/README.md

 - Invalid data error (email/password format).
 - Incorrect credentials error.
 - Connection error (**with retry handling if applicable**).
-- **(Optional, but recommended) Apply delay/lockout after multiple failed attempts.**

 ---

 ### Technical Checklist for Login (Reviewed)

-- [🟡] **Store authentication token securely after successful login** (`UserLoginUseCase` returns the token, but does not store it.
-Responsibility falls on the consumer. **BDD implies this is part of the "completed" login flow**.)
+- [✅] **Store authentication token securely after successful login** (`UserLoginUseCase` stores the token via `TokenStorage`.)
-- [🟡] **Register active session in `SessionManager`** (`UserLoginUseCase` does not interact with `SessionManager`. `RealSessionManager` derives state from Keychain.
-"Activation" depends on the token being saved in Keychain by another component. **BDD implies this is part of the "completed" login flow**.)
+- [✅] **Register active session in `SessionManager`** (`UserLoginUseCase` does not interact with `SessionManager`. `RealSessionManager` derives state from Keychain.
+"Activation" depends on the token being saved in Keychain by `UserLoginUseCase`.)
 - [✅] **Notify login success** (Via `LoginSuccessObserver`)
     #### Subtasks
     - [✅] Presenter calls the real view upon successful login completion (Assumed by observer)
     - [✅] The view shows the success notification to the user (UI responsibility)
     - [✅] The user can see and understand the success message (UI responsibility)
-    - [🟡] There are integration and snapshot tests validating the full flow (login → notification) (`UserLoginUseCase` tests reach the observer.
+    - [🚧] There are integration and snapshot tests validating the full flow (login → notification) (`UserLoginUseCase` tests reach the observer.
 E2E/UI tests would validate the full flow.)
+        - [✅] Define test scene/composer that wires Login UI + UseCase with spies
+        - [❓] Write happy-path integration test (valid creds → successObserver → UI shows success state)
+        - [✅] Capture a snapshot of the success screen and add a reference
+        - [✅] Write sad-path integration test (API error → failureObserver → UI shows error)
+        - [✅] Capture a snapshot of the error screen and add a reference
+        - [✅] Ensure tests run in CI (update scheme + record on first run)

     - [✅] The cycle is covered by automated tests in CI (For `UserLoginUseCase` logic)

 - [✅] **Notify specific validation errors** (Implemented in `UserLoginUseCase` and covered by unit tests)